-3.15.
+5.16.
 Training on family violence and child abuse

+5.16.1.
 It is imperative that judicial officers, family consultants, family dispute resolution practitioners and all advisors in the family law system (including lawyers) undertake comprehensive and regular training on the dynamics of family violence.
-The 2010 Bill does not provide for this training.
 It is essential that the Government and family law courts and relevant professional bodies mandate this requirement.
 As the ALRC/LRC stated:

-(p)roper appreciation and understanding of the nature and dynamics of family violence and the overlapping legal framework is fundamental in practice to ensuring the safety of victims and their children
+(p)roper appreciation and understanding of the nature and dynamics of family violence and the overlapping legal framework is fundamental in practice to ensuring the safety of victims and their children8